Epiisteme/awesome-hyperledger-fabric/CONCEPTS.md

 ## Defining Anchor Peers
 - Once a peer is defined as an anchor peer for a channel - it automatically is anchor peer for all other channels that it participates in.
 - The anchor tracking is being done at org msp level, even thouh it is defined at channel level.

+## On Fabric Gateway
+- The Gateway runs as a gRPC server
+- The client credentials are never passed to the Gateway

+## On Fabric Client
+- Client applications are responsible for managaing their user keys
+- Client applications can use the SDK Wallets for this purpose

+## On Ledger Snapshot
+- A set of files containing all the necessary information for OSN to join a channel from an arbitrary block.